Automattic/pym-shortcode/docs/maintainer-notes.md

 ## Testing before release

-You should make a copy of this document to keep track of checking off the checkboxes:
+You should make a copy of this document to keep track of checking off the checkboxes.
+A Github comment is a fine place to do that, as in https://github.com/INN/pym-shortcode/issues/68#issuecomment-593634311.

 See also https://github.com/INN/docs/blob/master/projects/wordpress-plugins/release.sh.md